Fiona Bruce (politician): Political career

 Bruce was elected in 2004 to Warrington Borough Council representing the Ward Penketh & Cuerdley.
 As a Councillor, she served as Executive Member for Finance from 2006 to 2009.
-She stepped down from the Council upon her election to Parliament in 2010.
+She stepped down from the Council upon her election to Parliament in May 2010.

 Bruce contested Warrington South in the 2005 general election, finishing second with 33% of the vote behind the incumbent Labour MP Helen Southworth.

 In 2006 Bruce was placed on the Conservative A-List of priority parliamentary candidates following efforts by the Conservative Women2Win mentoring and pressure group.

 Following her selection as the Conservative Party candidate for Congleton, Bruce denied allegations that she had been chosen following an orchestrated campaign by religious groups sympathetic to her evangelical Christian beliefs.

 At the 2010 general election, Bruce was elected as MP for Congleton with 45.8% of the vote and a majority of 7,063.

 Bruce was a member of the Scottish Affairs Select Committee from 2010 to 2024.

 In February 2015, Bruce introduced an amendment to the Serious Crime Bill 2014 to make abortion on the grounds of the sex of the baby illegal.
 The amendment was rejected by 292 votes to 201.

 In February 2015 Bruce described "defending and fighting for the sanctity of human life" as her priority in Parliament.

 At the 2015 general election, Bruce was re-elected as MP for Congleton with an increased vote share of 53.3% and an increased majority of 16,773.

 Bruce supported Brexit in the 2016 referendum.

 At the snap 2017 general election, Bruce was again re-elected, with an increased vote share of 56.6% and a decreased majority of 12,619.